Royal Academy of Music Museum

 The Royal Academy of Music Museum (previously known as the York Gate Collections) is a museum of musical instruments and artefacts and a research centre of the Royal Academy of Music in London.

 The building

 The building was designed in 1822 as part of the main entrance to Regent's Park, and was an important feature in John Nash’s architectural designs for Regency London.
-The interior of York Gate was largely destroyed by bomb damage in the 1940s, but the Nash exterior has Grade 1 listed building status.
+The interior of York Gate was largely destroyed by bomb damage in the 1940s, but the Nash exterior has Grade I listed building status.
 The Royal Academy of Music moved to Marylebone Road in 1911, and held a lease on part of York Gate during the 1920s and 1930s.
 A grant from the Heritage Lottery Fund enabled the Academy to acquire and refurbish the building to house studios and practice rooms and a museum.

 The galleries

 The Museum has three permanent galleries, alongside regularly changing displays and exhibitions.
 Together they cover an array of eras, instruments and subjects, including stringed instruments from the 16th century onwards.
 The galleries act as a showcase for the work of performers, composers, instrument makers and scholars from a wide range of musical and other relevant disciplines.